ramit21/angular5-poc/README.md

 You may also map the observable to json or some other format.

-This observable must be suscribed from the main component where data is actually required
+This observable must be suscribed from the main component where data is actually required.

-The Employee component of this POC shows how to make a GET call to the backend
+The Employee component of this POC shows how to make a GET call to the backend.

 **Router**: